nsomaru/laws2pr/3_accessio.md

             - Publicity principle: actions of owner make it look like *accessio* has occurred
                 - This should be the deciding factor
-            - Moveable cannot acceed or not based on the payment of debt
+            - Movable cannot accede or not based on the payment of debt
                 - Impossible situation: a payment of debt in the future retroactively creates *accessio* in the past
                 - *Accessio* becomes dependent upon an unknown event